-After completing Senior 6, sponsored students have a "gap year" as they wait several months to learn their national exam results.
-From late January through August, these students attend our Dream Leadership Academy (DLEAD), where they receive weekly training in leadership, entrepreneurship, discipleship, biblical literacy, resume writing, and communication skills.
+After completing Senior 6, sponsored students have a "gap" as they wait to learn their national exam results.
+From August through December, these students attend our Dream Leadership Academy (DLEAD), where they receive weekly training in leadership, entrepreneurship, discipleship, biblical literacy, resume writing, and communication skills.
 This program is designed to help prepare students for life after secondary school.